Editor’s Note: A previous version of this article incorrectly stated that Florida was the first state officially won by Trump.

 Trump also won the popular vote 71.8 million against 66.9 million — something no Republican has achieved since 2004.
 This is a stark contrast to the last election in 2020, where he lost the popular vote by over 6 million against President Joe Biden.

-Florida was the first state Trump secured officially 6,099,686 against Harris’ 4,669,481, winning 30 electoral votes.
+Trump secured Florida officially with 6,099,686 votes against Harris’ 4,669,481, winning 30 electoral votes.
 He won almost all of the counties in Florida, Harris only winning in five, Palm Beach and Broward among those.

 Florida Atlantic University students and alumni are having mixed feelings about the results of the general election.